HansKalsi/EcommerceMockShop/README.md

 - Setup Vitest Code Coverage to ensure testing covers all code
 - When hovering basket icon show a mini overview of items in basket
 - Incorperate infinite scrolling to load more products
+- Add more obvious UI that there are more items in basket for better UX
+- Add burger navigation to allow for navigation in mobile
+- Close sidepanel when clicking elsewhere